 The panics view suggests that crises are random events, unrelated to changes in the real economy.
-The classical form of this view suggests that panics are the result of "mob psychology" or "mass hysteria" (see, e.g., Kindleberger (1978)).
+The classical form of this view suggests that panics are the result of "mob psychology" or "mass hysteria" (eg Kindleberger (1978)).
 The modern version, developed by Bryant (1980) and Diamond and Dybvig (1983), is that bank runs are self-fulfilling prophecies.
-Given the assumption of first-come, first-served and costly liquidation of some assets there are multiple equilibria.
-If everybody believes no panic will occur only those with genuine liquidity needs will withdraw their funds and these demands can be met without costly liquidation of assets.
-However, if everybody believes a crisis will occur then it becomes a self-fulfilling prophecy as people rush to avoid being last in line.
+Given the assumption of first come, first served and costly liquidation of some assets, there are multiple equilibria.
+If everyone believes no panic will occur, only those with genuine liquidity needs will withdraw their funds, and these demands can be met without costly liquidation of assets.
+However, if everyone believes a crisis will occur, then it becomes a self-fulfilling prophecy as people rush to avoid being last in line.
 Which of these two equilibria occurs depends on extraneous variables or "sunspots".
 Although sunspots have no effect on the real data of the economy, they affect depositors' beliefs in a way that turns out to be self-fulfilling.

-The key issue in theories of panics is which equilibrium is selected and in particular what is the equilibrium selection mechanism.
-Sunspots are convenient pedagogically but this explanation does not have much content.
+The key issue in theories of panics is which equilibrium is selected and, in particular, what the equilibrium selection mechanism is.
+Sunspots are convenient pedagogically, but this explanation does not have much content.
 It does not explain why the sunspot should be used as a coordination device.
 There is no real account of what triggers a crisis.
 This is particularly a problem if there is a desire to use the theory for policy analysis.

-Carlsson and van Damme (1993) showed how the introduction of a small amount of asymmetric information could eliminate the multiplicity of equilibria in coordination games.
-They called the games with asymmetric information about fundamentals global games.
-Their work showed that the existence of multiple equilibria depends on the players having common knowledge about the fundamentals of the game.
+Carlsson and van Damme (1993) show how the introduction of a small amount of asymmetric information could eliminate the multiplicity of equilibria in coordination games.
+They call these games with asymmetric information about fundamentals "global games".
+Their work shows that the existence of multiple equilibria depends on the players having common knowledge about the fundamentals of the game.
 Introducing noise ensures that the fundamentals are no longer common knowledge and thus prevents the coordination that is essential to multiplicity.
-Morris and Shin (1998) applied this approach to models of currency crises.
+Morris and Shin (1998) apply this approach to models of currency crises.
 Rochet and Vives (2004) and Goldstein and Pauzner (2005) have applied the same technique to banking crises.

 Using a global games approach to ensure the uniqueness of equilibrium is theoretically appealing.
 It specifies precisely the parameter values for which a crisis occurs and allows a comparative static analysis of the factors that influence this set.
 This is the essential analytical tool for policy analysis.
 However, what is really needed in addition to logical consistency is empirical evidence that such an approach is valid.
-Currently there is a very limited empirical literature.
-This is in the context of currency crises and is broadly consistent with the global games approach (see Prati and Sbracia (2002), Tillman (2004), Bannier (2005), and Chen et al. (2007)).
+Currently there is a limited empirical literature.
+This is in the context of currency crises and is broadly consistent with the global games approach (Prati and Sbracia (2002), Tillman (2004), Bannier (2005) and Chen et al (2007)).
+In an important recent contribution, Chen et al (2007) develop a global games model of mutual fund withdrawals.
+Using a detailed dataset, they find evidence consistent with their model.
+This represents significant evidence supporting the global games approach.

-In terms of answering the question what is the market failure, the coordination problem that leads to panics is one possible answer.
+As regards the question of what the market failure is, the coordination problem that leads to panics is one possible answer.
 The problem is that any serious policy analysis requires a theory of equilibrium selection.
 However, this is not something on which much progress has been made.
-Global games provide one possible approach but there is currently little evidence on how empirically relevant this approach is.
+Global games provide one possible approach, but there is currently little evidence on how empirically relevant this approach is.